s2b/vite-asset-collector/Documentation/Installation/Index.rst

     ]

 It is also possible to define a glob pattern like this: `"../Resources/Private/*.entry.{js,ts}"`.
+Inside of each `entrypoint file <entrypoint-files>`_ you can import all frontend assets you want to bundle.

 Then you can use the included ViewHelper to embed your assets.
 If you use the default configuration, you only need to specify your entrypoint.